daluj/language-lovers/content/terms.md

 ## 4. Payment and Billing

 ### 4.1 Subscription Plans
-- All prices are listed in VND (₫) and charged monthly unless otherwise specified
+- All prices are listed in USD ($) and charged monthly unless otherwise specified
 - Payment is due in advance for each billing cycle
 - We accept major international cards and local payment methods (bank transfer, domestic cards, e-wallets)